ForeheadSupremacy/GitForTeamStory/README.md

 6. "Let's go to space!" a space pirate's voice shouted.
 He was "Captain Hook," who had been accidentally warped along with them (and had just now appeared in the story).

-7. A rocket blasted off, but at the same time the time machine broke down.
+7. A rocket blasted off just as the Time Machine broke down.
+A big crack opened in the middle of the machine.
+From that crack, a portal slowly appeared.

-8. The cat was supposed to talk here, but the line is missing.
+8. A cat jumped out of the light.
+It looked around and said, “Haha, guess I came at the perfect time.”

 9. In the forest, the detective discovered a mysterious alien portal glowing with lights.
 The cat purred knowingly: